 Avoid salty foods and drink plenty of water to ease bloating.

-possible to lose body fat all over, and then tone the muscles in that area to make them look their best.
+In conclusion, while it's not possible to remove fat only from a specific area of the body, it's definitely possible to lose body fat all over, and then tone the muscles in that area to make them look their best.

 Rather than focusing your energy (and money) on services, programs, and devices that claim to reduce trouble areas, find a balanced diet and fitness program that will help you achieve a higher muscle-to-fat ratio.

 And don't fall for any product that claims it can turn muscle into fat; those are two different tissues, and one cannot turn into the other.